Top 5 European Relocation Destinations – Which countries are attracting the most transferees?

-While the United States is still the world’s top destination for relocation, there are still many companies relocating employees to work in Europe.
-A recent study of large corporations, that included the data of over 160,000 relocations covering 150 countries, revealed the top five European countries for relocation.
+Top 5 European Relocation Destinations – While the United States is still the world’s top destination for relocation, there are still many companies relocating employees to work in Europe.
+A recent study of large corporations, that included the data of over 160,000 relocations covering 150 countries, revealed the Top 5 European Relocation Destinations for relocation.

 #1 – United Kingdom

 It is no surprise that the UK tops the list again.
 It’s long presence as a world financial center and home to headquarters of many large global companies makes the UK the leader in importing assignees and new hires.
 The fact that it is an English-speaking country allows for an easy transition for transferees from most countries.
 Cities like Bristol, Cardiff, Edinburgh, and London are top destinations for relocation assignments.

 #2 – Switzerland

 Switzerland has one of the highest standards of living in the world.
 Home to the headquarters of many Fortune 500 corporations like Zurich Insurance, Novartis, UBS AG, and, of course, Nestle, this small nation is big on jobs.
 The four official languages of Switzerland are French, German, Italian, and Romansh.
 However, some say the fifth, though unofficial, language is English, Transferees on assignment from the United States should have no problem conversing and conducting business in Switzerland.

 #3 – Netherlands

 The Netherlands has one of the lowest rates of unemployment in Europe, and when combined with the 30 percent tax-free allowance available to people moving to work in the Netherlands, makes the country an attractive work destination.
 There is little to no culture shock when moving to the Netherlands from another Western country.
 Almost everyone is tolerant of non-Dutch speakers and has been taught to speak English from a young age.
 They also have an inclusive culture that isn’t materialistic, in which employers, employees and people of all ages socialize.